bastibe/transplant/README.md

 ```

 Python lists are converted to cell arrays in Matlab, dicts are
-converted to stucts, and numpy matrices are converted do native Matlab
+converted to Maps, and numpy ND-Arrays are converted do native Matlab
 matrices.

 All Matlab functions and objects can be accessed from Python.

 RECENT CHANGES
 --------------